speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 You start recognizing the three-section pattern.
 You understand that `GEN_PASS_DEF_MYPASS` needs to be defined before including the `.h.inc` file.
 You can write a simple pass without consulting documentation.

 **What helps:** Implement 2-3 passes from scratch.
-Not copy-pasting—actually typing out the `.td` definition, CMake integration, and C++ implementation.
+Not copy-pasting, actually typing out the `.td` definition, CMake integration, and C++ implementation.
 Muscle memory matters.

 ### Stage 3: Competence (Week 2)